dariadia/highload_gb/README.md

-# highload_gb
-Coursework from Geekbrains
+# Coursework from Geekbrains

+Course: Highload projects.

+For a lesson's task-answer see each corresponding branch.